 He is a certified mediator, who provides citizen-to-citizen mediation in Northfield, Vt.
 A restorative justice advocate, he has served on the village’s reparative board for a dozen years.
-Brucken helped create the Barre and Montpelier Community Justice Centers and currently chairs the Montpelier Center’s Citizen Advisory Board.
+He serves as Vice President of the board of Circle, formerly the Battered Women's Services of Washington County.

 1 (802) 485-2362